cloudfoundry/loggregator-release/README.md

 There is a the limitation about how many messages are retained for the --recent command.
 If you want to increase that number, you probably want to increase the number of Loggregator servers.

 Increase the number of traffic controllers and Loggregator servers when to (better) handle many apps in a deployment.
 For each app we spin up a go routine (something like a java thread).
 There is a limit to how many you should spin up per go process.

+### Configuring the Firehose

+Access to the firehose requires a user with the "doppler.firehose" scope.

+The "cf" uaa client needs permission to grant this custom scope to users.
+The configuration of the "uaa" job in Cloud Foundry [adds this scope by default](https://github.com/cloudfoundry/cf-release/blob/2a3d95417da3c59564daeecd754eb00862030cd6/jobs/uaa/templates/uaa.yml.erb#L111).
+However, if your Cloud Foundry instance overrides the "properties.uaa.clients.cf" property in a stub, you need to add "doppler.firehose" to the scope list in the "properties.uaa.clients.cf.scope" property.

+To add this scope to one of your users, please use the [uaac tool](http://docs.cloudfoundry.org/adminguide/uaa-user-management.html).

 ### Development